 This website is best viewed in Internet Explorer 8 or above.
 You are currently using an old version of Internet Explorer.
 Please click on this link to update your browser.

-This year, we offered two £300 prizes and award trophies for the best article and the best online broadcasting programme about epilepsy.
-The print award considers stories printed in the Scottish press and periodicals between 1 February 2012 and 31 January 2013.
+Last year, we offered two £300 prizes and award trophies for the best article and the best online broadcasting programme about epilepsy.
+The print award considered stories printed in the Scottish press and periodicals between 1 February 2012 and 31 January 2013.
 Our longstanding award helps to inform the public and raise media awareness of epilepsy issues in Scotland.
 A panel of judges, including a Scottish national Union of Journalists representative, selected the winning submission.

 For any enquires about our award, please email firstname.lastname@example.org or call Jaqui on 0131 226 5458.